acroos/graphql-client-comparison/README.md

 ## Usage

-Included in this project are a GraphQL API and a number of clients to consume this API (implementing roughly the same implementation).
+Included in this project are a GraphQL API and a number of clients to consume this API (implementing roughly the same application).

 ### Running the API